The Tribunal, Glastonbury: Glastonbury Museum at the Tribunal

 The building now houses Glastonbury Museum at the Tribunal containing artefacts from the town and from the Iron Age Glastonbury Lake Village, a "crannog" or man made island, which were preserved in almost perfect condition in the peat after the village was abandoned.
 Glastonbury Lake Village was an Iron Age village on the Somerset Levels near Godney, some 3 mi north west of Glastonbury. and covers an area of 400 ft north to south by 300 ft east to west.

 The village was built in about 300 BC and occupied into the early Roman period (around 100AD) when it was abandoned, possibly due to a rise in the water level.
 It was built on a morass on an artificial foundation of timber filled with brushwood, bracken, rubble and clay.
 The village housed around 100 people in five to seven groups of houses, each for an extended family, with sheds and barns, made of hazel and willow covered with reeds, and surrounded either permanently or at certain times by a wooden palisade.
 At its maximum it may have had 15 houses with a population of up to 200 people.

 The exhibits include the metal "Glastonbury Bowl".
 It was made from two sections riveted together and repaired several times over its life.
 The bottom half has been dated as having been constructed in the Iron Age.
 The upper half was probably added in the 1st century from one sheet of metal, which may have been previously used for another purpose, and the two halves riveted together.
 Other artefacts that form the village include a clay tuyère from a pair of bellows, whetstones, iron knives and iron currency bars, which could be used as tokens and exchanged for goods.
 Some original storage jars are included in the displays which were re assembled by Arthur Bulleid, who discovered the site in 1892.
-In the Tudor kitchen at the rear of the building is an Iron Age log canoe which was discovered near the lake village.
+In the Tudor kitchen at the rear of the building is an 8th/9th century AD log canoe which was discovered near the lake village.

-The museum is run by Glastonbury Antiquarians Ltd., on behalf of the Glastonbury Antiquarians Society.
+The museum is run by Glastonbury Town Council, with exhibitions curated by the Glastonbury Antiquarian Society.